 trained service technician.
 System-error log message Action Machine check asserted for Card or Link - SPINT, Quad Bus B Reseat microprocessor 3 and 4.
 Replace microprocessor 3 or 4.
 Replace the microprocessor board.
 Machine check asserted for Card or Link - SPINT, CPU Card Reseat the microprocessors and microprocessor board.
 Replace the microprocessor board.
-Machine check asserted for Card or Link - SPINT, System, PCI-X Card, Super I/O Card Reseat the Super I/O board.
+Machine check asserted for Card or Link - SPINT, System, PCI Card, Super I/O Card Reseat the Super I/O board.
 Replace the Super I/O board.
-Replace the PCI-X board.
+Replace the PCI board.
 Machine check asserted for Card or Link - SPINT, I/O Bus Interface Reseat the adapter cards.
 Reseat the microprocessor board.
 Replace the adapters.
 Replace the PCIX board.
 Replace the microprocessor board.
 Memory Card x inserted Information only; if the message remains: 1.
 Make sure that the memory card lever is securely latched.
 2. Reseat the memory card.
 Memory Card x removed Information only; if the message remains: 1.
 Make sure that the memory card lever is securely latched.
 2. Reseat the memory card.
-MMIO operation error Note: This is an invalid Memory access caught by the hardware.
-1. Verify the OS install instructions were followed.
-2. Verify the latest OD service pack is installed.
-3. Verify the latest device drivers are installed.
+MMIO operation error Invalid memory access error.
+Check the integrity of the installed operating system.
+Check that the latest service pack is applied to the operating system.
+Check that the latest device drivers are installed.
 Multiple fan failures Replace any missing or failed fans or power supplies.
 OS Watchdog Triggered Reconfigure the O/S watchdog timer to be a higher value.
 See the Remote Supervisor Adapter II SlimLine and Remote Supervisor Adapter II User's Guide for information.
 Reinstall the Remote Supervisor Adapter II SlimLine device driver for the operating system.
 3. Disable the O/S watchdog.
 See the Remote Supervisor Adapter II SlimLine and Remote Supervisor Adapter II User's Guide for information.
 4. Check the integrity of the installed operating system.5.
 Reinstall the operating system with applicable device drivers.
-PCI-X Card Power Good Fault Reseat the Remote Supervisor Adapter II SlimLine, if one is present.
+PCI Card Power Good Fault Reseat the Remote Supervisor Adapter II SlimLine, if one is present.
+Reseat the I/O beard.
 Reseat the I/O board.
-3. Replace the I/O board.
-4. (Trained service technician only) Replace the PCI-X board.
+Replace the I/O board.
+4. (Trained service technician only) Replace the PCI board.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.